fullstorydev/dbt_fullstory/models/columns.md

 The query part of the URL.
 {% enddocs %}

+{% docs column_user_display_name %}
+The user's name that was used as part of an identify call.
+{% enddocs %}

+{% docs column_user_email %}
+The email address that was used as part of an identify call.
+{% enddocs %}

 {% docs column_user_id %}
 The unique ID corresponding to a single user.
 Not all sessions have an identified user.
+{% enddocs %}

+{% docs column_user_properties %}
+The JSON properties that were sent via an identify call or setUserVars call.
 {% enddocs %}

 {% docs column_view_id %}